by Anna Jones

 Once the cake is thawed enough that the filling is beginning to soften, arrange the blood oranges and chocolate on top prettily and pat yourself on the back.
 Any leftovers can be stored in the freezer for up to 2 weeks.

 From A Modern Cook’s Year by Anna Jones.
-Anna’s new book, ONE, is available on 4th March, published by 4th Estate.
+Anna’s latest book, ONE, was published on 4 March 2021 by 4th Estate.